jundalisay/sp/content/en/material/lensing.md

 But according to Cartesian Physics, the Bullet Cluster merely shows the disruption of the unity between stellar and galactic gravitational territories because of a collision.  -->

-This is also proven by the 'trainwreck' cluster Abell 520, wherein dark matter cannot explain why the gravitational-lensing part is so far away from the mass parts.

-Cartesian Physics explains that the lensing part is distant because stellar gravitational territories are subservient or are slaves to their galactic vortex (supermassive black hole) i.e. the 1st Element and 3rd Element are subordinate to the 2nd Element.

-This causes the stars and matter to follow or be dragged along by the moving galaxy, as shown by the computer simulation for the Bullet Cluster:

-{{< youtube aDyohDWYPF8 >}}

-So we can say that the Bullet Cluster and Abell 520 are real phenomena that adds to the mountain of physical evidence proving without a doubt the basic principles of Cartesian Physics.